20 Worst Tourist Traps in Michigan

 Horse-drawn carriages and bicycle rentals dominate transportation.

-Hotel prices skyrocket to $400+ per night during peak season.
+Hotel prices climb to $400+ per night during peak season.

-Why It’s On This List: Ranker voters named it the 10th worst tourist trap in America due to overcrowding, high prices, and mosquito problems.
+Why It’s On This List: Ranker voters named it the 10th most overhyped attraction in America due to peak season crowds, high prices, and insect activity in summer.

 3. Frankenmuth